null

 • Overview

-It is impossible to understand Titanic without appreciating the broader context: the development of the White Star Line and its competitors in the preceding decades; Anglo-German competition; the British fear of the ‘American peril’ as foreign capital increasingly controlled British shipping companies; and the relentless advance in shipbuilding and technology.
+It is impossible to understand the Titanic without appreciating the broader historical context in which it was created.
+This includes the rise of the White Star Line and its competitors in the decades leading up to the ship’s construction; intense Anglo-German rivalry; British anxieties over the “American peril” as foreign capital increasingly controlled British shipping companies; and the rapid advances in shipbuilding and maritime technology.

-This definitive volume explores the lead-up to the construction of Olympic and Titanic, providing a step-by-step account of the design process and a look at the financial, logistical and political obstacles the White Star Line had to tackle; the ups and downs of Olympic’s maiden season; and Titanic’s disastrous end.
+This definitive reference volume explores the lead-up to the construction of Olympic and Titanic, offering a detailed, step-by-step account of the design and planning process.
+It examines the financial, logistical, and political challenges faced by their builders, traces the successes and setbacks of Olympic’s maiden season in 1911 and 1912, and provides a clear summary of Titanic’s tragic final voyage.